 Build a new, accessible trail, on conserved land in the woods and along the river, away from the road as far as possible.
 It's a big job.
 Especially since it includes heavily engineered structures - like the Winooski River bridge.
 And it's not just an engineering challenge.
 The trail design also involves the input of numerous land owners, as well as being environmentally sensitive and sustainable.
 The end result will be a permanent, conserved greenway corridor that families will enjoy for generations to come.

 This keystone project is part of CVTA's larger effort to have a complete, off road route from Montpelier to Groton.
 We are talking now with landowners about the best places to put new trail, and hope to have many new projects to tell you about in the coming few years.
 For context, you can see the current alignment of the Cross Vermont Trail through this area on Maps 4, 5 and 6 of our trail guide.
 (Spoiler alert - it's mostly on the shoulder of Rte 2.)
-These projects will be a lot of work, too - but much less expensive, frankly, as they will be built incrementally with volunteers.
+These projects will be a lot of work, too - but much less expensive, frankly, as they will be built incrementally by CVTA directly, with help from conservation corps members and volunteers.

-We are lucky that occasionally people choose to make a significant investment in the future of the Cross Vermont Trail by making a major gift.
+We are lucky that at times people choose to make significant investments in the future of the Cross Vermont Trail by making a major gift.
 We are happy to talk together with supporters to make the process easy.
-Multi year pledges, gifts in the form of stock, and other considerations - let us know what might make the most sense for you.
+Multi year pledges, gifts in the form of appreciated stock, and other considerations - let us know what might make the most sense for you.